 B23 - Pollution Sources: Sources of potential pollution in the event of a flood, such as IPPC and Seveso installations, or point or diffuse sources.

-B24 - Other potential adverse environmental impacts, such as those on soil,

-Biodiversity, flora and fauna, etc.
+B24 - Other potential adverse environmental impacts, such as those on soil,biodiversity, flora and fauna, etc.

 B25 - Not applicable